 - For having plastic pitchers, the quality is surprisingly good.

-- Most models feature a powerful motor with 1,000 watts.
+- Most models feature a powerful 900-watt motor or stronger.

 - Capable of crushing ice

 - Dishwasher-safe parts